faranalytics/memoiz/README.md

 #### Dictionaries

-By default dictionaries are sorted by the string representation of their keys prior to indexing the callable's return value.
+By default a dictionary is sorted by the string representation of its keys prior to indexing the callable's return value.

 #### Sets

-By default sets are sorted by the string representation of their values prior to indexing the callable's return value.
+By default a set is sorted by the string representation of its values prior to indexing the callable's return value.

 ## <h2 id="api">API</h2>